fluxcd/flux/docs/references/fluxyaml-config-files.md

 ```

 The `generators` field is explained just above.
 The `patchFile` field
-gives a path, relative to the `--git-path` value, in which to record
+gives a path, relative to the target path, in which to record
-patches. `fluxd` will create the file if necessary, and commit any
+patches. `fluxd` will create or update the file when needed, and
-changes it makes to git.
+commit any changes it makes to git.

+> Note: at present, it is necessary to manually remove patches that
+> refer to deleted manifests.
+See [issue #2428][#2428]

 ### Using command-updated configuration